On the Equality of Three Formulas for Brumer--Stark Units: Norm compatibility relations

 We recall the definition

 \begin{theorem} We have for any $\sigma \in G$,

 \end{theorem}

-\begin{remark} This theorem has been stated without proof by the first author with Spie\ss \ in Proposition \ref{prop6.3}.
+\begin{remark} This theorem has been stated without proof by the first and third authors in \cite[Proposition 6.3]{MR3861805}.
 We include the proof for completeness.
 We note also that the proof of the norm compatibility for $u_2$ is much simpler than that for $u_1$.
 This is a result of the additional structure we have due to the cohomological nature of the construction. \end{remark}

 \begin{proof}[Proof of Theorem \ref{normcompatforu2}] We consider the natural map

 Then, on the one hand,

 On the other hand